 More than 221,130 cases of primary lung cancer are expected to be diagnosed in the United States in 2011.
-About 13% of primary lung tumors are considered small cell, including oat cell cancer, mixed small cell/large cell carcinoma and combined small cell carcinoma.
-The remaining 87% of lung tumors are classified as non-small cell, which include squamous cell carcinoma, large cell carcinoma and adenocarcinoma.
+About 13 percent of primary lung tumors are considered small cell, including oat cell cancer, mixed small cell/large cell carcinoma, and combined small cell carcinoma.
+The remaining 87 percent of lung tumors are classified as non-small cell, which include squamous cell carcinoma, large cell carcinoma and adenocarcinoma.
 Small cell tumors grow faster and spread quickly in an uncontrolled manner.

 The vast majority of primary lung cancers are carcinomas of the lung, malignant tumors that grow from epithelial cells lining the bronchiole tubes or alveolar sacs that are an important part of oxygen exchange in the blood stream.
 For this reason, lung cancers originating from the bronchioles are sometimes called bronchogenic carcinomas or bronchogenic cancers.
 Cancers can also arise from the pleura (the thin layer of tissue that surrounds the lungs) or rarely from supporting tissues within the lungs, for example, blood vessels.
 These are called mesotheliomas.
 One of the primary causes of lung cancer is smoking, but lung cancer can also be caused by inhalation of second hand smoke, asbestos fibers, radon gas, genetics, and air pollution.